cafischer/cafischer.github.io/_posts/2017-10-08-Instantaneous-Frequency-in-the-Example-of-the-ZAP-Stimulus.md

 category: Physics
 ---

-# Instantaneous Frequency in the Example of the ZAP Stimulus

 For periodic signals the frequency is simply defined as the number of repeats per unit time or 1 over the period duration:
     $$ f = \frac{1}{T} $$
 But what if the frequency changes over time?
 Take as an example the ZAP stimulus shown in figure 1 that is used in neuronscience to investigate resonance properties of neurons.
 The ZAP stimulus is defined as a sinusoid that has a frequency which increases linearly in time.